jbszczepaniak/dynamodb-with-go/episode3/post.md

 Maybe it won't be full fledged filesystem, but I would like to model tree-like structure (width depth of 1, nested directories not allowed) where inside a directory there are many files.
 Moreover, I would like to query this filesystem in two ways:
 1. Give me single file from given directory,
-2. Give me whole directory.
+2. Give me all files from given directory.

 These are my __access patterns__.
 I want to model my table in a way that will allow me to perform such queries.